Last updated: January 11, 2024

 A blog article captures visitor interest

 There are a lot of people at this stage of the journey and only a handful are likely to move down the funnel.
-You need to put your best foot forward and provide valuable information and key insights at every opportunity.
+Thought leadership content is ideal here: you need to put your best foot forward and provide valuable information and key insights at every opportunity.
 Quickly address their pain points and show them what you have to offer.
 Strong, concise writing is essential here—stay away from overly sales-oriented language and hyperbole.
 Your goal is to establish credibility and pushing too hard for an immediate sale will make visitors lose trust, leaving your site.

 To improve your conversion rates at the Interest stage, examine the pages that visitors first land on when they reach your site.
 These will be the landing pages that your ads point to, the blog articles shared on your social media, and the pages that have the highest rankings on Google.
 It is absolutely essential that these pages put your best foot forward.
 Here’s what we recommend: